-There is no direct classical counterpart to the above derivation sequence, because classical regexes do not have if-then-else.
+There is no direct classical counterpart to the above derivation sequence, because classical regexes do not have if-thenelse.
 In particular, there is no direct classical counterpart which handles complement.
-For example, consider the regular expression 01. above.
-Classically, we would take the derivative as $D_0(01.) = 1.$.
+For example, consider the regex 01. above.
+Classically, we would take the derivative as $D{0}^{Brz}(01.) = 1.$.
 But what if we want to now take the derivative of the complement of 01.?
 Then we need to know not just this derivative where the first character is 0 but also the derivative if the first character is not 0, because while the latter case was impossible before it becomes relevant when considering the complement.
-Using conditionals solves this problem: we write the derivative as $\mathbf{IF}(x = 0, 1., \bot)$, which has the case where the first character is not 0 present.
-Then when complementing this, we get $\mathbf{IF}(x = 0, ~(1.), .)$.
-Thus, viewing the derivative as a conditional regex (transition regex) is what enables us to treat complement algebraically.
+Using conditionals solves this problem: we write the derivative as $\mathbf{IF}(\varphi_0, 1., \bot)$, which has the case where the first character is not 0 present.
+Then, when complementing this, we get $\mathbf{IF}(\varphi_0, \sim(1.), .)$.
+Thus, viewing the derivative as a conditional (transition regex) is what enables us to treat complement algebraically.